berntf/otwo/ServerInstall.md

 AllowUsers [your_username]
 ```

 Make sure you replace [your_username] with the username you want to allow logging in.
-Exit vi and restart the SSH Daemon:
+Exit vi and restart the SSH daemon:

 ```
 sudo /etc/init.d/ssh restart